zendtech/zend-server-php-buildpack-bluemix/README.md

 5. wait for the app to start.
 5. Once the app is started you can access the Zend Server GUI at http://url-to-your-app/ZendServer, For example : http://dave2.vcap.me/ZendServer .
 If you forgot to perform step 5 then the password for the GUI will be "changeme".
-7. If you chose to save the manifest in the previous steps then you can issue the 'cf push' to udpate your application code in the future.
+7. If you chose to save the manifest in the previous steps then you can issue the `cf push` to udpate your application code in the future.